jm1021/student/navigation/about.md

 - My family is from Bihar, India.
 I actively follow visit India, speak Hindi, and practice Hinduism.
 - I have a large extended family.
 In addition to my parents and sister, I have 11 first cousins and 3 second cousins - all of whom I meet often.
-- The gallery of pics has some of my family, fun, culture and faith memories.
+- The gallery of pics has some of me and my CyberPatriot team last year.

 <comment>
 Gallery of Pics, scroll to the right for more ...